juristr/juristr.github.com/content/blog/2022-03-29-react-cli-always-wanted-to-have.md

 > For [Webstorm](https://www.jetbrains.com/webstorm/) there are two community extensions that can be used: [nx-webstorm](https://plugins.jetbrains.com/plugin/15000-nx-webstorm) and [Nx Console Idea](https://plugins.jetbrains.com/plugin/15101-nx-console-idea).
 >

-Once you have the extension installed, you can click it’s icon in the VSCode Activity Bar (1) which reveals the Nx Console UI.
+Once you have the extension installed, you can click its icon in the VSCode Activity Bar (1) which reveals the Nx Console UI.

 {{<figure url="/blog/assets/imgs/react-cli-nx/nx-console-dashboard.png" size="full">}}